 Manhood/Womanhood vs Discipleship

 A commenter on the Segullah post said, “I don’t think in terms of womanhood and manhood.
 We are all children of God with eternal potential.
 There is nothing uniquely female about the godly characteristics I am asked to develop.”
 I agree with this in a major way.
 In the Church’s handbook for parents there is a section that talks about teaching children to accept and understand their gender roles.
 If you are unfamiliar with the A Parent’s Guide, I will point out that it was published in 1985 and has not been revised since.
-When I read this section yesterday I was fully expecting to read about how the Church encourages stereotypical gender roles, such as cooking and russ_comfort_vincentecleaning for women, and college and job skills for men.
+When I read this section yesterday I was fully expecting to read about how the Church encourages stereotypical gender roles, such as cooking and cleaning for women, and college and job skills for men.
 I was pleasantly surprised to find that the Church has been teaching equality of the genders at least since the mid-80s, but obviously the doctrine of Jesus Christ has been around for longer than that, and as “all are alike unto God” (2 Nephi 26:33), this doctrine of equality has been part of the gospel since before any women’s movements.

 A quote from the book that supports the commenter at Segullah says, “There are many patterns of behavior that are appropriate for all people.
 Everyone, male and female, is invited to examine the character of Jesus Christ and emulate him … Among the traits Christ revealed as proper for men and women alike are faith, hope, charity, virtue, knowledge, temperance, patience, kindness, godliness, humility, diligence, and love.
 These virtues transcend gender.
 They are Christlike attributes to which both sexes should aspire … Spiritual gifts, as described in Doctrine and Covenants 46, are not restricted to one gender either.
 Included are gifts of knowledge, belief, administration, organization, healing, and discernment.”
 There is more of the same through the section, including statements such as, “You should provide opportunities for your children to develop talents in various directions unhindered by improper stereotypes … Teach your daughters and your sons to seek opportunities to learn and to exploit every such opportunity fully … Boys must learn basic domestic skills, and girls must be able to earn a living if necessary.”